bw2/ConfigArgParse/CONTRIBUTING.rst

   - Some optional changes requested
   - Some required changes are requested
   - An issue should be opened to tackle another problem discovered during the coding process.
-- If a substential change is pushed after a review, a follow-up review should be done.
+- If a substantial change is pushed after a review, a follow-up review should be done.
   Small changes and nit-picks do not required follow-up reviews.

 Release process